What is carrier genetic screening test?

-In the recent days we are often listening among our nearest or dearest about the children requiring blood transfusions.
+In recent days we are often listening among our nearest or dearest about the children requiring blood transfusions.
 Have you ever thought of why such blood transfusions are required??
 Which disease are they suffering from??

 Any person, who has only one gene for a disorder, is considered, a “carrier”.
 The genetic carriers will not be suffering from disease nor have any symptoms of genetic disease.

 This screening test can be done at different life stages and its implications have advantages as well as disadvantages at each particular stage.

-- Pre-conception screening: Carrier screening performed before the couple decides to conceive.
+- Pre-conception screening: Carrier screening is performed before the couple decides to conceive.
 This is the ideal time for carrier screening.

 - Pregnant mother screening: Every pregnant woman should get done the carrier screening test at this stage.

-It is highly recommended for the couples that if they have doubt about their genetic carrier status such as any previous delivery of baby with genetic disorder, family history of any genetic disease, It’s better to undergo genetic carrier tests at a better early time point to prevent genetic disorders.
+It is highly recommended for the couples that if they have doubt about their genetic carrier status such as any previous delivery of a baby with a genetic disorder, family history of any genetic disease, It’s better to undergo genetic carrier tests at a better early time point to prevent genetic disorders.
 This will give the couple a chance to understand and take necessary preventive steps.

 If one of the partners were found to be a carrier, they can have the pregnancy and the mother can undergo prenatal screening tests before delivery.
-If both the partners were found as carriers, they can discuss the other ways of having the child like IVF etc.,
+If both the partners were found as carriers, they can discuss the other ways of having the childlike IVF, etc.,